-One of the main goals of great user experience (UX) design is to make your product easy and pleasurable to use.
-To achieve that, UX designers use a number of different approaches which share a common goal: making the product easy and pleasurable to use.
+One of the main goals of user experience design is to make your product easy to use.
+Achieving that is not easy as it might seem.

 So, to put it simply, all we need to do is to find what will make the product easy to use and implement it.
 That’s where models are useful.

 Models are more or less abstract representations of how things work.
 They are our best shots at trying to understand often complex behaviours and processes.
 They are our tools to help us understand them.